This page describes the reasons for community resistance to affordable housing and contains effective ways of building support for affordable housing.

 Despite growing understanding of the ‘affordability crisis’ facing many metropolitan and regional areas, many people still don’t understand what affordable housing is, or the diverse range of people who live in it.

 Providing accurate information about affordable housing can be a good place to start.
 Reminding people that anyone in their family or community could need affordable housing at some time in their lives is also important.
 This Affordable Housing Fact Sheet explains what affordable housing is and provides examples of people in need of affordable housing.
 We also have several short videos which explain the community housing sector and why affordable housing is important: the community housing sector, community housing and the demographics, experiencing homelessness in Victoria, and community housing.

 Some people equate ‘affordable housing’ with substandard accommodation.
 Many have broader concerns about changes in their community, particularly increasing density in inner-city and suburban areas.
 ‘Affordable housing’ can get caught up in these wider concerns.
-There are also common myths about the ‘types of people’ who live in affordable housing, or that including affordable housing in a development or area will ‘lower property values’.
+There are also common myths about the ‘types of people’ who live in affordable housing, or that including affordable housing in a development or area will lower property values.

 Some people don’t understand why it is important